0cjs/kstuff/lambda/README.md

   expression terminals (i.e., `r"//[^\\n]*"`).
 Any tokens which lex as one of these tokens are simply discarded by the lexer and the parser does not even see them."
+- Have an example in my code, but fails due to double definition of `#Lambda` sort; bug in K?

 <!-------------------------------------------------------------------->